 - a letter from your solicitor or licensed conveyancer confirming the conditional/unconditional status of the offer

-Mercer needs to receive the documents at least 10 working days before the terms of settlement under the sale and purchase agreement.
+Mercer needs to receive the documents at least 10 working days before the settlement date in the sale and purchase agreement.

-Mercer will process the application ensuring payment is made five working days before the settlement.
+Mercer will process the application ensuring payment is made 5 working days before the settlement date.
 Payments will be made to the trust account of your solicitor or licensed conveyancer, not to your own bank account.

 If the sale does not proceed, the payment made to your solicitor or licensed conveyancer must be returned to Mercer.
 Mercer will credit the funds back to your accounts.

 You may make a withdrawal to purchase a subsequent home as a previous homeowner in certain circumstances.
 The application process is the same as above with the following additional steps.